stride3d/stride-docs/en/manual/game-studio/use-assets.md

 > If you can't see the References tab, make sure it's displayed under **View > References**.

 ## Load assets from code

-You can load assets at runtime and use them in your scripts.
+When loading in assets at runtime we speak of "Content" rather than assets.
+The loaded content refers to the asset and can then be used in your script.

 ```cs
 // Load a model (replace URL with valid URL)